 Cybersecurity is one of the core service lines within Business Integra (BI), and our company’s security service portfolio covers the full landscape of information security needs of our clients.
 We have the very best information security resources in the business that have supported just about every industry imaginable.
-We are currently supporting the FAA, the NRC, the IRS, NASA, the Centers for Medicare and Medicaid Services (CMS), the National Association of Child Care and Resource and Referral Agencies (NACCRRA) and DOS with their incident response, threat hunting, information security, security validation, FEDRAMP compliance, cloud security and vulnerability management objectives.
+We are currently supporting the FAA, the NRC, the IRS, NASA, the Centers for Medicare and Medicaid Services (CMS), the National Association of Child Care and Resource and Referral Agencies (NACCRRA), and DOS with their incident response, threat hunting, information security, security validation, FEDRAMP compliance, cloud security, and vulnerability management objectives.
 In addition, Business Integra was proudly selected as a prime cybersecurity provider for Navy SPAWAR.
-We have offerings in all aspects of information security such as penetration testing, enterprise security architecture, security policy development, implementation services and federated identity management; furthermore, we have specialized abilities in security automation, threat hunting and applied threat intelligence and experience implementing the NIST Cybersecurity Framework (CSF) for hybrid and traditionally structured enterprises.
+We have offerings in all aspects of information security such as penetration testing, enterprise security architecture, security policy development, implementation services, and federated identity management; furthermore, we have specialized abilities in security automation, threat hunting, and applied threat intelligence and experience implementing the NIST Cybersecurity Framework (CSF) for hybrid and traditionally structured enterprises.

 In the environment of persistent, advanced cybersecurity stresses and attacks, cyber resiliency combines a strategic, flexible approach: anticipate, withstand, recover, and adapt.

-To be effective, cyber resiliency must be applied and communicated across all levels in an organization.
+To be effective, cyber resiliency must be applied and communicated across all levels of an organization.
 Cyber resiliency, as documented in the NIST 800 series of publications, supports the link between risk management decisions and the organization’s risk management strategy.
 At every level, cyber resiliency elevates the importance of communication, informed action, and reporting.
 The result is that dynamic risks are continually and safely managed, operations are secured, and trust is maintained.

 What does it mean to put a strategy for cyber resiliency into practice?